-Europe's tobacconists march against EU smoking crackdownJanuary 22nd, 2013 in Health /
+Europe's tobacconists march against EU smoking crackdownJanuary 22, 2013 in Medicine & Health / Health

 Thousands of tobacconists from across Europe marched on European Union headquarters on Tuesday to protest against a planned EU crackdown on smoking that includes grueseome health warnings placarded on packets.

 From Austria, Germany and Poland, but most largely from France and Italy, 2,200 marchers according to police, 3,500 according to organisers, protested against measures they say harm small retailers and encourage cigarette smuggling.

 "Brussels is hitting at official distribution networks while nothing is done against smuggling", said the deputy head of the European Confederation of Tobacco Retailers (CEDT), Pascal Montredon, who heads the French branch.

 He said the EU should ban cigarette sales on the internet and stop the continual increase in the price of packets in some countries.

 He said 6,000 of France's 33,000 tobacconists had closed since 2004.

 In December, the European Commission released new proposals notably aimed at dissuading young people from taking up smoking that included a ban on menthol cigarettes and large health warnings covering 75 percent of packets.